A quiet but important ministry at Community United Church is providing affordable housing.

 Community Church Low Income Housing Corporation

 Community Church Low Income Housing (CCLIHC) was founded in 2014.
 Two rental properties – a small home and a 6-unit apartment complex – adjacent to Community UCC’s corner lot had come on the market.
-Intrigued at first by reserving the option to expand at a future date, we quickly realized that if we didn’t buy the homes and rent them at affordable rates, a developer would be likely to replace them with high end rentals or condos.
-Using funds contributed by our members, the nonprofit CCLIHC was founded by Community UCC oversee the project.
+Intrigued at first by reserving the option to expand at a future date, we quickly realized that we could continue to preserve them as affordable housing until the land was needed for other ministry.
+Using funds contributed by our members, the nonprofit CCLIHC was founded by Community UCC to oversee the project.
 Some units are reserved specifically for low income housing and all are rented at below market rates.

 A professional management company handles day-to-day operations.
 Questions about unit availability should be directed to them.